The National Curriculum

 Phonics

 Phonics is a method of teaching children early reading by correlating sounds with alphabetic symbols.
-The teaching programme we use is Twinkl.
+The teaching programme we use is Little Wandle.
 This is an accredited Systematic Synthetic Phonic teaching approach approved by the Department of Education.

 Our phonics programme begins in our nursery setting where children engage in indirect learning that equips children with auditory and visual discrimination skills needed to recognise subtle differences in sounds and letter shapes.